YaelBru/Personal-business-website/README.md

 ## Features
   * Responsive web design
-  * Contact options - Facebook, WhatsApp and contact form with the use of EmailJS
+  * Contact options - Facebook, WhatsApp and contact form with EmailJS
   * In development to include more features as requested by client

 ## Tech and Frameworks